-Starting with cycle 40R1 the use of the EDA has been extended to allow the online computation of the background-error covariances used in 4DVar.
-A new set of "wavelet" B matrices (see section 4.2) is computed at each assimilation cycle from the available EDA ensemble perturbations over the most recent 12 days.
-This introduces a degree of flow-dependency in the horizontal structure functions and the vertical correlations.
+The procedure described above introduces a degree of flow-dependency in the horizontal structure functions and in the vertical correlations.
 In combination with the use of EDA background errors, the use of online background error covariances allows the analysis algorithm to automatically and optimally adapt to changes in the configuration of the global observing system (McNally et al., 2014).

 The computation the "wavelet" B matrices is organised in two phases.
 In the first phase (fetch_jb_fields family), EDA forecast perturbations are retrieved from storage and interpolated as required.
 The second phase (jb_calc family) performs the actual computation of the "wavelet" B. Since error covariances are needed at all the spectral resolutions used in 4DVar outer loops, the jb_calc family is organised into three separate ifsmin tasks which compute the required B matrices in parallel.
 The computation then proceeds as described in Subsection 4.3.2.

-Chapter 7 Gravity-wave control
+Gravity-wave control